 If you are hesitant to join an assistance program, try checking with your phone company.
 AT&T and Verizon offer some roadside assistance.
 Most insurance companies and many credit card companies provide help as well.

 New drivers typically go through a driver’s education course before getting their license, but that might not cover more than the basics of safe driving.
 You can still benefit from educational resources if you are a more well-seasoned driver.
 Knowing how to drive safely is important, but knowing what to do when something goes wrong is vital.

 Think about what you already know, and then do a little research to fill in any gaps.
 Knowing how to prevent an emergency and how to handle an emergency could be the difference between life and death for you, a stranger, or a loved one.
 Below are some resources to boost your knowledge:

 - National Highway Traffic Safety Administration – road safety information

 - I Drive Safely – driving in bad weather

 - Family Handyman – emergency guide

-So, you’ve packed your car emergency kit up and stowed it away under a seat or in the trunk.
-It will hopefully stay there indefinitely, except for once a year, when you take it out and look through it.
+So, you’ve packed your emergency kit and stowed it away under a seat or in the trunk.
+It will hopefully stay there indefinitely, except for once a year when you take it out and look through it.
 Replace any expired food or medical supplies.
-Looking at what you have might inspire you to add a new gadget to your kit.
+What you have might inspire you to add a new gadget to your kit.